-"and the movant by submitting this form of order having represented that the motion was served on all parties required by

-Bankruptcy Rule 2002 or Local Rule 2002-1(H) or (J), that the 21-day response time provided by Local Rule 6004-1(D) has expired, that no one has filed, or served on the movant, a response to the motion, and that [either] the form of order was attached as an exhibit to the motion [or] the relief to be granted in this order is the identical relief requested in the motion,"
+"and the movant by submitting this form of order having represented that the motion was served on all parties required by Local Rule 6004-1, that the 21-day response time provided by Local Rule 6004-1(D) has expired, that no one has filed, or served on the movant, a response to the motion, and that [either] the form of order was attached as an exhibit to the motion [or] the relief to be granted in this order is the identical relief requested in the motion,"

-(3) If an objection to the proposed use, sale, or lease of property is received or filed, the proponent of the use, sale, or lease of property shall promptly submit the Local Form "Certificate of Contested Matter".
-If a certificate of contested matter is filed, the court will schedule a hearing in accordance with the procedures contained in Local Rule 9073-1(A).
-The "Notice of Hearing" shall be served by the movant to the extent required by Local Rule 9073-1(B).
+If an objection to the proposed use, sale, or lease of property is filed, the court will schedule a hearing in accordance with the procedures contained in Local Rule 9073-1(A).
+The "Notice of Hearing" shall be served by the movant to the extent required by Local Rule 9073-1 (B).